 After a successful bid at the London Track World Cup where I took home two silvers in the Omnium and Team Pursuit, I was named in my first Track World Championship team to race in Melbourne in April 2012.
 Once again, the team of Josie Tomic, Melissa Hoskins and I claimed silver in the Team Pursuit, whilst I also took silver in the Omnium.

-These performances were enough for my selection into the 2012 Australian Olympic Team.
-What a highlight of my career!
-I simply couldn’t believe it.
-After the ups and downs of my short stint in cycling, I had managed to make it to the Olympic Games.
-After a disappointing 4th in the team pursuit, I took home one of my now-favourite posessions, an Olympic Bronze medal.
-Standing on the podium to receive my medal was one of the most incredible moments of my life.
-I was hyperventilating with excitement.
+These performances were enough for my selection into the 2012 Australian Olympic Team – the then highlight of my career.
+After the ups and downs of my short stint in cycling, I had somehow managed to make it to the Olympic Games.
+After a disappointing 4th in the team pursuit, I took home one of my now-favourite posessions, an Olympic Bronze medal from the Women’s Omnium.
+Standing on the podium receiving my medal was one of the most incredible moments of my life; I was hyperventilating with excitement.
 Words cannot describe how it felt.

 In 2013 I signed a professional road contract with Orica-AIS.
 Although I struggled initially with the switch from track to road I really enjoyed my first year with the team.
 I helped the team to a number of wins, took a couple for myself and also came away with a bronze medal in the team time trial at the Road World Championships in Florence.

 In 2014 I fell short of my dream of becoming a track World Champion for the 3rd year in a row.
 I returned with 2 bronze medals in both the Omnium and Team Pursuit, alongside teammates Amy Cure, Melissa Hoskins and Bella King.
-Whilst it is an honour to stand on the podium for my country, to come so close yet not finish it off gets slightly tiring.
+Whilst it’s always an honour to stand on the podium for your country, to come so close yet not finish it off was becoming rather frustrating.

 Five months later I became the Commonwealth Games scratch race Champion!
-This was so special, not only because I had finally crossed the line first, but because unlike the world championships and Olympics, I was out there with two teammates, Amy Cure and Melissa Hoskins.
+This was so special, not only because I had finally crossed the line first at a major international competition, but because unlike the World Championships and Olympics, I was out there with two teammates, Amy Cure and Melissa Hoskins.
 Mel and Amy worked so hard for me and it was so special to know they had the confidence in me to let me finish it off.
-Amy managed to hold onto silver, so we had an even greater reason to celebrate!
+Amy also managed to hold on to silver, so we had an even greater reason to celebrate!

 I returned to my Orica-AIS team for the final two months of the 2014 road season and after a eventful few weeks, managed to bring home silver in the Team Time Trial at the 2014 Road World Championships In Ponteferrada, Spain.
 This was a brilliant result for us and a great way to finish my time with Orica-AIS.